NREL/EnergyPlus/design/FY2020/NFP-ZoneAirTransferModel.md

 ## Example File and Transition Changes ##

 One new example file will be added to the test suite to demonstrate this feature is functioning properly.
-Transition changes may be required if we choose to rename an existing input field and the two key choices.
-Also IDD change is required to add new choice key to an existing input field.
+IDD change is required to add new choice key to an existing input field.
+Transition changes may be required if we choose to rename an existing input fields and the two key choices.

 ## References ##